 How can you help your library?

-The Mississippi Library Commission is at risk of having its annual budget cut by the Mississippi Legislature.
+The Mississippi Library Commission is under constant threat of having its annual budget cut by the Mississippi Legislature.
 The funding to the Library Commission directly affects the Tombigbee Regional Library System in the form of grants, supplemental funding, and consulting services as well as many other invaluable resources.
-Cuts to the state agency mean cuts to your libraries in the Choctaw, Clay, Monroe, and Webster counties.
+Cuts to the state agency mean cuts to your libraries in the Clay, Monroe, and Webster counties.
 Below are the legislators that serve these counties.
 Please take some time to call or write them and let them know how much you love your public libraries and how important they are to your community!

 Advocacy Talking Points: